richHong/MLB_AM/README.md

 ###Technical Considerations
   1. **Debouncing** - Since the user is able to change the date, we are only concerned with the date the user stops on.
 By using debouncing we can prevent unnecessary http requests.
 I used the Underscore library to implement this.

   2. **Cache** - Since the user is able to go back and forth between dates.
 It makes sense to have a cache to return previous http requests, so we don't send multiple requests for the same data.
-I set a rudimentary object that acted as a cache on the server.
+I set a object literal that acted as a rudimentary cache on the server.

   3. **Concurrency** - The user can possibly trigger multiple asynchronous https requests for different dates.
 However, we are only concerned about the latest date, so it makes sense to cancel any pending requests.
 I used Redux Sagas to handle concurrency.